 *) Such a conclusion would apply under the usual assumption of a constant (or decreasing) value of the cosmological constant, or dark energy density, with the expansion of the universe.
-If, hypothetically, the density of dark energy (as a "quintessence") increased indefinitely over time - "phantom" dark energy - it would support the "big burst" scenario ..? ..
+If, hypothetically, the density of dark energy (as a "quintessence") increased indefinitely over time - "phantom" dark energy - it would support the "big rip" scenario ..? ..

-¨ An alternative "radical" view, supporting the concept ", argues, among other things, by analyzing the time dynamics of the event horizon .
+¨ An alternative "radical" view, supporting the concept of "big rip", argues, among other things, by analyzing the time dynamics of the event horizon .
 In any case, with the expansion of the universe, the horizon of events becomes smaller and smallerpart of the whole universe.
 As the expansion exponentially accelerated, this effect would become increasingly dominant.
 The DeSitter event horizon would shrink to the size of clusters of galaxies, then galaxies whose stars would scatter into expanding space.
 In the final stages of expansion, the horizon would shrink sharply to the dimensions of the solar system, stars (Sun), planets.
 All these bound systems would disintegrate and "fly away" from each other.
 Even with such stable formations as black holes, the deSitter horizon would eventually "beat" the gravitational (Schwarzschild) horizon and the black hole would be destroyed.
-Eventually, molecules, electron shells of atoms and atomic nuclei would rupture, and the individual elementary particles would move so far apart from each other that they would no longer physically "know about themselves" and interact.
+Eventually, molecules, electron shells of atoms and atomic nuclei would rupture, and the individual elementary particles would move so far apart from each other that they would no longer physically "know about themselves" and no interact.
 Furthermore, nucleons would be torn into free quarks (repulsive forces of dark energy will surpass the law of "quark trapping").
 An immensely vast Universe will still exist, but in a state of "thermal death."

 Finally, the deSitter horizon would fall below the dimensions of the elementary particles that would be torn.
 Immediately, the structure of spacetime in the discontinuity of the metric tensor g ik would disappear , similar to the singularity of spacetime (see §3.7, §4.9; unlike the "localized" singularity of a black hole, this singularity would be everywhere).
 The amorphous variety formed in the topological foam could then perhaps re-create an inflation-expanding region by quantum fluctuation, which could give rise to a new universe , as described in §5.5, passage " Chaotic inflation and quantum cosmology ").
 But this hypothetical "new universe" would have nothing to do with the original "our" universe ...